joakimk/devbox-tools/README.md

 All you need to get started is [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

+### Services

+This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
+It can run any docker image, and you can find such images easily on the [docker hub](https://registry.hub.docker.com/) and even [make your own](https://docs.docker.com/reference/builder/).

+Some of these services have special support in the form of service plugins that adds environment variables (like REDIS\_URL) to allow you to configure projects using envs, maybe even the some of the same envs you then use to configure the app in production.

 ### Background

 This tool was created after years of making shell scripts and chef recipes to automate Vagrant VM's.